Abdulk084/HPE/README.md

  1. `FCPCe.py`    ## This is the code file to train and test the model.
- 2. `train.smi`  ## This contains SMILES strings for train set.
- 3. `train_output.csv`  ## This contains Activity column and SMILES strings column for train set.
+ 2. `train.csv`  ## This contains Activity column and SMILES strings column for train set.
- 4. `test.smi`  ## This contains SMILES strings for test. set
- 5. `test_output.csv`  ## This contains Activity column and SMILES strings column for test set.
+ 3. `test.csv`  ## This contains Activity column and SMILES strings column for test set.

-`cd` into FCPC local directory while keeping the conda envoirnment activated.
+`cd` into FCPCe local directory while keeping the conda envoirnment activated.
 Now run the following command which will train the FCPC predictor on given train data.

-`python FCPC.py`
+`python FCPCe.py`

-After the training and testing is done, a file with a name `test_preds_FCPC.xlsx` will be generated which contains output for the test data using FCPC predictor.
-It also generates two other files with names `train_output.csv` and `test_output.csv` which contains the 2D physio-chemical features used in training FCPC predictor.
+After the training and testing is done, a file with a name `test_preds_FCPCe.xlsx` will be generated which contains output for the test data using FCPCe predictor.